 ‘O mighty ruler, lover of justice, you have established equity.’
 (4)

 Psalm 99 is worth waiting for.
 The verse quoted with its key words of ‘justice’ and ‘equity’ was the ringing statement at the heart of writing this web-site and blog.
 Justice and equity are pillars of creation, a fundamental element of the blueprint, and of the Psalter.
 This unobtrusive gem is just waiting to be noticed amongst the dazzle of the grand parade of vibrant declarations of God’s greatness.

-An apparently modest but meaningful verse is tucked away in the middle of the shouting and show.
+This is an apparently modest but meaningful and fundamental verse tucked away in the middle of the shouting and show.
 What is it that the people are actually proclaiming between the earth shaking and the pillar of cloud?
-Not “Lift up your heads ye gates”, or “Bow low ye princes of the earth”, or “Glory” glory, but “Justice, equity!”
+Not “Lift up your heads ye gates”, or “Bow low ye princes of the earth”, or “Glory glory”, but “Justice, equity!”

 Unlike rulers of earthly nations, who not infrequently display greed, nepotism, favouritism, vengeance or just plain inconsistency in dealing justice or favours, an underlying set of standards for human equality for rich and poor, for high-born and low, for female and male is ordained.
 Implicit in the creation of the universe and humankind was an intention for equity … ‘created equal’.
 Inequities and iniquities come from human weakness and selfishness, not from any flaws in the divine goodness that is somewhere within us all.